Kentucky Bourbon Experiences Where You can see and taste it all

 The Scots have their Scotch.
 Italians, their wine.
 Russians, their Vodka.
 In America, we’ve got our Bourbon.
-Known as “America’s Native Spirit,” bourbon whiskey is the only alcohol that is a distinctive product of the United States.
+Known as “America’s Native Spirit,” Bourbon whiskey is the only alcohol that is a distinctive product of the United States.

 It’s big business for the Bluegrass State.
-But more than industry, Bourbon is a culture, a history and heritage built by generations of Kentuckians from as early as the late 18th century.
+But more than industry, Bourbon is a culture, a part of American history and heritage built by generations of Kentuckians from as early as the late 18th century.

-Kentucky Bourbon Trail
+Kentucky Bourbon Trail®